riazaham/ip/docs/README.md

 Format: `event TASK_DESCRIPTION /at EVENT`
 * Saves the task to a local file
 * Task saved as TASK_DESCRIPTION (at: EVENT)
+* If the TASK_DESCRIPTON contains a date in the form **dd/mm/yyyy** it will be saved as MMM dd yyyy

 Examples:
 * `event Attend competition /at Stadium` Adds the task "Attent competition (at: Stadium)" to the task list
+* `event Watch TV /at 1/1/2020` Adds the task
+"Watch TV (at: Jan 1 2020)" to the task list

 ### Marking a task as done : `done`
 Marks the task at the specified task number as done